Jean Cocteau: Private life

 Jean Cocteau never hid his homosexuality.
 He was the author of the mildly homoerotic and semi-autobiographical Le Livre blanc (translated as The White Paper or The White Book), published anonymously in 1928.
 He never repudiated its authorship and a later edition of the novel features his foreword and drawings.
 The novel begins:

 As far back as I can remember, and even at an age when the mind does not yet influence the senses, I find traces of my love of boys.
 I have always loved the strong sex that I find legitimate to call the fair sex.
 My misfortunes came from a society that condemns the rare as a crime and forces us to reform our inclinations.

 Frequently his work, either literary (Les enfants terribles), graphic (erotic drawings, book illustration, paintings) or cinematographic (The Blood of a Poet, Orpheus, Beauty and the Beast), is pervaded with homosexual undertones, homoerotic imagery/symbolism or camp.
 In 1947 Paul Morihien published a clandestine edition of Querelle de Brest by Jean Genet, featuring 29 very explicit erotic drawings by Cocteau.
 In recent years several albums of Cocteau's homoerotica have been available to the general public.

 In the 1930s, Cocteau is rumoured to have had a platonic affair with Princess Natalie Paley, the daughter of a Romanov Grand Duke and herself a sometime actress, model, and former wife of couturier Lucien Lelong.

 Cocteau's longest-lasting relationships were with French actors Jean Marais and Édouard Dermit, whom Cocteau formally adopted.
 Cocteau cast Marais in The Eternal Return (1943), Beauty and the Beast (1946), Ruy Blas (1947), and Orpheus (1949).

+Liane de Pougy (1869-1950)'s diaries from 1919 to 1941, published as Mes cahiers bleus in French in 1977, and My Blue Notebooks in English in 1979, describe Cocteau.